List of Kids Incorporated episodes: Season 7 (1991)

-The series resumed production after a year hiatus in 1990, but many of the cast members Richard Shoff, Devyn Puett, and the only remaining original cast member Stacy Ferguson had already moved onto other projects.
-However, Kenny Ford, Love Hewitt, and Sean O'Riordan all returned.
+The series resumed production after a year hiatus in 1990, but many of the cast members - Richard Shoff, Devyn Puett, and the only remaining original cast member Stacy Ferguson - had moved on to other projects by then, however Kenny Ford, Jennifer Love Hewitt, and Sean O'Riordan all returned.
 New additions to the cast this season were Eric Balfour, Anastasia Horne, and Haylie Johnson.
-This was Love Hewitt's final season on "Kids Incorporated" and the only season to feature Eric Balfour.
+This was Jennifer Love Hewitt's final season on "Kids Incorporated" and the only season to feature Eric Balfour.
 The series would return to its original Monday through Friday line-up.
 Season 7 made its official debut on November 4, 1991 and ended on November 29, 1991.